-The updated study report, including photographs taken during the July 17, 2023 site visit, will be included in the USR.
+The updated study report, which included photographs taken during the July 17, 2023 site visit, was included in the USR.
 NSPW stands by its original assessment included in the DLA that this site requires no mitigation.
 NSPW supports its position based upon the following factors:

 - The site is privately owned.

 - The site is not easily accessible.

-- It is located above the maximum storage reservoir elevation of 1490.0'.
+- It is located above the maximum storage reservoir elevation of 1490.0 feet.

 - It will likely revegetate naturally.

 - Attempts to mitigate the erosion would likely cause more disturbance than currently present.

 In addition to the erosion sites documented along the reservoir shoreline, one additional erosion site was noted downstream of the dam in the tailwater area.
 The area is located on the west bank at the toe of the water control structure, adjacent to the west wingwall downstream of the dam.
 It appears human traffic and possibly high flows have scoured the bank and exposed soil adjacent to the wingwall.
 This site was identified in the FERC's October 3, 2022 follow-up comments regarding their 2022 Annual Dam Safety Inspection, which required NSPW to address the erosion by August of 2023 (Federal Energy Regulatory Commission, 2022).
-The site was re-visited in July of 2023 and updated photographs prior to the repair will be included in the USR.
-NSPW plans to complete the erosion mitigation by August 31, 2023 using rock riprap placed over filter fabric.
+The site was re-visited in July of 2023 and updated photographs prior to the repairs were included in the USR.
+NSPW completed the erosion mitigation in August 2023 through the placement of filter fabric and rock riprap.
+The results of the erosion mitigation are displayed in Figures 3.3.1.4-1, 3.3.1.4-2, and 3.3.1.4-3.

-&lt;sup>14 NSPW owns the reservoir bed in this area to maximum reservoir elevation 1,490 feet NGVD.
+&lt;sup>15 NSPW owns the reservoir bed in this area to maximum reservoir elevation 1,490 feet NGVD.

-&lt;sup>15 The BEPI worksheet was not completed for this site since it is not designed to measure erosion caused by human traffic.
+&lt;sup>16 The BEPI worksheet was not completed for this site since it is not designed to measure erosion caused by human traffic.